ignc-research/arena-rosnav/docs/DRL-Training.md

 ### Run the trained Agent

 Now that you've trained your agent you surely want to deploy and evaluate it.
 For that purpose we've implemented a specific task mode in which you can specify your scenarios in a .json file.
 The agent will then be challenged according to the scenarios defined in the file.
 Please refer to https://github.com/ignc-research/arena-scenario-gui/ in order to read about the process of creating custom scenarios.
+Moreover, you can test your agent on custom maps in randomly generated scenarios with a predefined number of dynamic obstacles.

 As with the training script, one can start the testing simulation environment with either one of two launch scripts:
 - [start_arena_flatland.launch](/arena-rosnav/arena_bringup/launch/start_arena_flatland.launch):